-- Working on getting Michigan Battle of the Buildings under contract for Benchmarking all city buildings and community buildings participating in Battle. - Adjusting CEM grant budget to create a Green Fund for Battle Participants - A flyer for Battle of The Buildings has been created - Attached - The competition is slated to launch in October/November
+- Michigan Battle of the Buildings is under contract to provide benchmarking of all city buildings.
+We are starting energy audits of city buildings soon. - Finalizing contract with Michigan Battle of the Buildings for community buildings participating in Battle.
+Met with Legal and USGBC.
+We have some edits to make - A flyer for Battle of The Buildings has been created - [LINK](#) - The competition is slated to launch in November

-- Approve contract for Michigan Battle of the Buildings - Meet with EGLE to adjust grant budget to include a Green Fund for participants - Bring contact and entering city buildings to commission for approval - Meet with stakeholders to help promote the competition - Follow the necessary pathway for the inclusion of city buildings - Host Informational Session (October) - Build out the website on the city page and Michigan Battle of the Building page - Finalize the audits that will be provided - Finish benchmarking city buildings
+- Approve contract for Michigan Battle of the Buildings - Meet with EGLE to adjust grant budget to include a Green Fund for participants - Bring contact and entering city buildings to commission for approval - Meet with stakeholders to help promote the competition - Follow the necessary pathway for the inclusion of city buildings - Host Informational Session (October) - Build out the website on the city page and Michigan Battle of the Building page - Finish benchmarking city buildings

-- Electrical and gas data for all city buildings - Potential to gather electrical and gas Data for competitions

-- Benchmarking against other buildings with similar use - Future - Waste and water data
+- Electrical and gas data for all city buildings - Potential to gather electrical and gas Data for competitions - Benchmarking against other buildings with similar use - Future - Waste and water data

 - 1.1.1.
 Collect and report annual, community-wide energy consumption - 1.1.6.
-Create an energy reduction competition initiative - 1.1.8. \\Engage the industrial sector in utility-sponsored energy efficiency programs - 1.3.3.
+Create an energy reduction competition initiative - 1.1.8.
+Engage the industrial sector in utility-sponsored energy efficiency programs

+- 1.3.3.
 Conduct a feasibility study of all municipal buildings' ability to achieve sustainable certifications